to run for the Oklahoma State Senate by friends, family and mentors,

 of First Baptist East in Lawton where he serves as a Deacon.

-Senator Barrington is in his first year of his third term.
+Senator Barrington is in his third year of his third term.
 He spent

 two years serving as the Co-Chair for Public Safety & Homeland